How to Win at Fortress

 We want to clear a second column, but there doesn't seem any obvious way to do so, nor are there any obvious free moves which will make progress without using up our empty column.
 Column 8 looks promising, but if we simply reverse the five-six-seven of clubs into the empty column and play the five of hearts onto the four, we will be stuck, since the four of clubs won't play onto the seven.
 However, a clever maneuver will enable us to clear column eight.
 After reversing the five-six-seven of clubs into the empty column 4, move the four of hearts onto the five!
 This frees the jack of spades, and we can put the queen of spades there to regain an empty column.
 Now reverse the seven-six-five of clubs into the empty second column (see below).

 Now the road to victory is open, as we can empty two more columns quickly.
-Put the nine of diamonds, followed by the ten-through-king, onto the eight.
+Put the nine of diamonds, followed by the ten-through-king, onto the eight, then reverse king-through-four into column 1.
 Put the five of spades on the six, and the six of hearts (followed by the five-four) on the seven.
 We plan to clear column 9 next, so reverse the eight-through-queen of spades so that there is somewhere to put the king (this isn't strictly necessary, but it is good technique not to waste columns).
 Now reverse the queen-jack-ten of clubs (four-five-six of spades autoplay), and put the king of spades on the queen.
 This autoplays the threes of clubs and hearts, followed by the four-through-ten of hearts and the four-through-eight of clubs.
-Now reverse the eight-through-king of spades (which autoplay immediately) and the king-through-four of diamonds.
-Now play the queen of clubs to an empty column (strangely, this is the first time we have touched column 10), and everything else autoplays.
+Now reverse the eight-through-king of spades (which autoplay immediately), and then play the queen of hearts to an empty column (strangely, this is the first time we have touched column 10), and everything else autoplays.

 The full sequence of moves is: